-Having this qualification coupled with practical experience could open up career opportunities in various scientific and medical research fields in the public and private sectors, for example, in pharmaceutical companies, the NHS, medical research, universities, commercial laboratories, and independent healthcare providers.
+Coupled with practical experience, this qualification could open up career opportunities in various scientific and medical research fields in the public and private sectors – for example, in pharmaceutical companies, the NHS, medical research, universities, commercial laboratories, and independent healthcare providers.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.